’s-Hertogenbosch’s living room

 Music lives at Hotel Central too

 For over a century Hotel Central has been the focal point for all manner of events.
 Music often plays a leading role because it makes us happy and unites people.
 From live concerts to DJ sets.
 From carnival to Jazz in Duketown.
-And from shanty choirs to Swinging Sunday Grooves.
+And from shanty choirs to Jazzy Sounds.
 Music lives at Hotel Central.
 And it does so in style!
-Check out Muziek@Cé.
+Check out Music@Cé.

 Enjoyment with a capital E